hannahjhein/codem_eval/README.md

 	- number of repetitions for the data transformation and evaluation loop

 	Files
-	- name of the output .csv with transformation parameters and error metrics
+	- name of the output .csv (the record of transformation parameters and error metrics)
 	- name of the input complement point cloud to be transformed and registered
 	- name of the input foundational data set
-	- prefix to apply to the output point clouds (e.g. location abbreviation such as MUTC)
+	- prefix to apply to the output point clouds (e.g. location abbreviation such as `MUTC`)
-	- suffix to apply to the output point clouds (suggest keeping the same as the input)
+	- output file suffix to apply to the output point clouds (same as the input, e.g. `.laz`)

 	Paths
-	- file pathway to the input data sets
+	- file pathway to folder the input data sets

 4. Run
 ```